Quade Cooper: Personal life

 Cooper is the cousin of Scotland international player and 2013 British & Irish Lion Sean Maitland and is the cousin of Cheyenne Campbell.
-Cooper has previously been in high-profile relationships, most notably Stephanie Rice and recently Laura Dundovic.
+Cooper has previously been in high-profile relationships, most notably swimmer Stephanie Rice and Miss Universe Australia titleholder Laura Dundovic from 2015 until 2020.

-Citizenship
+Australian citizenship

 In May 2016, Cooper stated that he had been dropped from the Australian Sevens team ahead of the 2016 Olympic Games as he was not an Australian citizen, a requirement set by the International Olympic Committee.
 He had previously been travelling on a New Zealand passport while playing internationally for Australia.

 In July 2021, Cooper complained that he was still unable to become an Australian citizen despite living in the country since the age of thirteen.
 On 14 September 2021, after Cooper had rejoined the Wallabies and helped win a 2021 Rugby Championship match against the Springboks, Australian Immigration Minister Alex Hawke announced that greater flexibility for residency requirements for citizenship would in future be allowed for the "most highly distinguished prospective Australians" due to their "unique work and travel demands", although he didn't mention Cooper explicitly.
 Cooper subsequently passed the Australian citizenship test on 3 December 2021 and was officially granted Australian citizenship on 24 February 2022.